![]() Photo by Khachik Simonian on Unsplash

 Just use NEAR!

-Now, if you are preparing for academic study, or the TOEFL/IELTS then you will need to understand how to use these three words.
+Now, if you are preparing for academic study, or the TOEFL/IELTS then you will need to understand how to use these four words.

 near